 Manual transmissions contain different types of bearings.
 Each type has a unique purpose and application.
 Due to their design, tapered roller bearings are used at the ends of the transmission shafts.
-There's a preload applied, check with the vehicle manufacturer for specifications.
+There's a preload applied.
+Check with the vehicle manufacturer for specifications.

-Ball Bearings: Ball bearings consist of small steel balls, separated from each other by a steel cage.
+Ball Bearings: Ball bearings consist of small steel balls separated from each other by a steel cage.
 They're capable of withstanding both radial and axial loads.
 Ball bearings provide for the smooth operation of high-speed components like axle shafts.

 Torrington Bearings: A different design of needle bearing called a Torrington bearing contains small needle bearings in a cage.
 They are also known as caged needle bearings.
-The bearings are placed in a spoke pattern like a bicycle wheel inside of a thrust washer.
+The bearings are placed in a spoke pattern like a bicycle wheel inside a thrust washer.
 They reduce friction while controlling shaft end play.

 Thrust Washers: Thrust washers adjust and control shaft end play.
-Use selective washers and a dial gauge placed against the end of a shaft or gear to adjust end play.
+Use selective washers and a dial gauge against the end of a shaft or gear to adjust end play.

 Never use white, chassis, or bearing grease when installing bearings and washers in a transmission.
-These greases do not mix well with and may contaminate the manual transmission fluid.
+These greases do not mix well and may contaminate the manual transmission fluid.